-The Company is not exposed to insurance losses following the Russian invasion of Ukraine on the 24th February 2022.
-The company continues to monitor the rapidly changing sanctions regimes of the US, the EU and the UK to ensure our processes and controls ensure compliance.
-With respect to the enhanced risk of cyber-attacks on the Company's IT infrastructure the Company relies on advice, via RMSL from an external cyber risk monitoring supplier to ensure we have effective threat monitoring and practices and processes to manage this risk.
+The Group is not exposed to insurance losses from the Russian invasion of Ukraine on the 24th February 2022, nor the Israel/Palestinian conflict or any widening escalation in the Middle East.
+The Group continues to monitor the rapidly changing sanctions regimes of the US, the EU and the UK to ensure our processes and controls ensure compliance.
+With respect to the enhanced risk of cyber-attacks on the Group's IT infrastructure the Group relies on advice, via RMSL from an external cyber risk monitoring supplier to ensure we have effective threat monitoring and practices and processes to manage this risk.